-As you might guess, Jim loves this gift more than any other, because it's part of his history.
+As you might guess, Jim loves this gift more than any other, mainly because it's from MeMe, but also because it's part of his history.
 What started as about a dozen bulbs has slowly transformed into beautiful patches of sunshine all around our property.
 Every year brings new joy as we see how many will pop up & bloom.

 One unexpected development - there's been quite a "daffodil battle" between Jim and Aunt Dody every year.
 The conversations go something like this: